20 Fastest Animals in the World

 Breeding in southern Siberia and Central Asia and wintering south in the Indian Subcontinent, Australia, and Southeast Asia, the white-throated needletail is a migratory bird.

-They used to spend most of their life in the sky, using high elevated cliffs to breed in the nest.
+They spent most of their life in the sky, using high elevated cliffs to breed in the nest.

 4. Eurasian Hobby – 100mph